asalber/asalber.github.io/calculus/manual/ordinary-differential-equations.md

 \\[F(x,f(x), f'(x), f''(x),\ldots, f^{(n}(x))=0.\\]
 The graph of a solution of the ordinary differential equation is known as *integral curve*.

-Solving an ordinary differential equations consists in finding all its solutions in a given domain.
-For that is required the integral calculus.
+Solving an ordinary differential equations consists on finding all its solutions in a given domain.
+For that integral calculus is required.

 The same manner than the indefinite integral is a family of antiderivatives, that differ in a constant term, after integrating an ordinary differential equation we get a family of solutions that differ in a constant.
-Giving values to this constant we can get particular solutions.
+We can get particular solutions giving values to this constant.

 ### General solution of an ordinary differential equation